Na-Dene languages: Other proposals

 According to Joseph Greenberg's controversial classification of the languages of Native North America, Na-Dene (including Haida) is one of the three main groups of Native languages spoken in the Americas.
-Contemporary supporters of Greenberg's theory, such as Merritt Ruhlen, have suggested that the Na-Dene language family represents a distinct migration of people from Asia into the New World that occurred six to eight thousand years ago, placing it around four thousand years later than the previous migration into the Americas by Amerind speakers; this remains an unproven hypothesis.
+Contemporary supporters of Greenberg's theory, such as Merritt Ruhlen, suggested that the Na-Dene language family represents a distinct migration of people from Asia into the New World that occurred six to eight thousand years ago, placing it around four thousand years later than the previous migration into the Americas by Amerind speakers; this remains an unproven hypothesis.
 Ruhlen speculates that the Na-Dene speakers may have arrived in boats, initially settling near the Haida Gwaii, now in British Columbia, Canada.

 Bouda, in various publications in the 1930s through the 1950s, described a linguistic network that (besides Yeniseian and Sino-Tibetan) also included Caucasian, and Burushaski, some forms of which have gone by the name of Sino-Caucasian.
 The works of R. Bleichsteiner and O.G.
 Tailleur, the late Sergei A. Starostin and Sergei L. Nikolayev have sought to confirm these connections.
 Others who have developed the hypothesis, often expanded to Dene–Caucasian, include J.D.
 Bengtson, V. Blažek, J.H.
 Greenberg (with M. Ruhlen), and M. Ruhlen.
 George Starostin continues his father's work in Yeniseian, Sino-Caucasian and other fields.
 This theory is very controversial or viewed as obsolete by other linguists.

 Genetics and dispersal

 Speakers of the Na-Dene languages, while mostly closely related to other North American indigenous peoples, derive around 10% of their ancestry from a Siberian source closely related to Koryaks and not found in other Native American groups.
 The contact between the ancestors of Na-Dene speakers and this Siberian group is suggested to have occurred around 9,000-5,500 years ago.
-The urheimat (origin point of the family) has been suggested to have been in Alaska.
+The urheimat has been suggested to have been in Alaska.
 A large southward migration of Athabaskan peoples is thought to have occurred around 1,000 years ago, resulting in the settlement of southern North America.